MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/absolute-layout.md

 ---
-title: "AbsoluteLayout"
+title: "Xamarin.Forms AbsoluteLayout"
-description: "Use AbsoluteLayout to create pixel-perfect UIs." ms.prod: xamarin ms.assetid: 01A5CCE0-AD45-4806-84FD-72C007005B38 ms.technology: xamarin-forms
+description: "This article explains how to use the Xamarin.Forms AbsoluteLayout class to create pixel-perfect UIs.
+This class positions and sizes child elements proportional to its own size and position or by absolute values." ms.prod: xamarin ms.assetid: 01A5CCE0-AD45-4806-84FD-72C007005B38 ms.technology: xamarin-forms